arvind-02/Inventory_Kai_Webinar/README.md

    d.
 KAI_LINK: the connection string for your kai cluster
    e.
 KAI_DATABASE: Whatever you decided to name your Kai database, we suggested "Inventory"

-3. Set up a virtual environment: python -m venv venv.
-Activate it by running source venv/bin/activate.
+3. Set up a virtual environment: `python -m venv venv`.
+Activate it by running `source venv/bin/activate`.

 4. Navigate to the backend directory.
-Run pip install -r requirements.txt
+Run `pip install -r requirements.txt`

 5. Navigate to the frontend directory.
-Run npm install
+Run `npm install`

 ## Generate Synthetic Data